Ryan Maxwell shown next to his school's remembrance sign.

 03/03/13: Dog Kills Visiting Child

 Galesburg, IL - In a developing story, a 7-year old boy was mauled to death by a dog on Saturday.
 Police responded to 675 Whiting Avenue just after 1 pm to a report of a child attacked by a dog.
 Officers arrived and found the dog still biting the boy.
 Once the officers "disengaged the dog" the animal turned on them.
 Police shot the dog to prevent further attacks on officers or others nearby.
-The boy was taken to Galesburg Cottage Hospital, where he died from his injuries.
+The boy was taken to Galesburg Cottage Hospital, where he died from his severe injuries.

 According to the news release from the Galesburg Police Department, the boy was visiting the home and playing in the backyard when he was attacked.
 KWQC reports that investigators described the dog as a pit bull.
 Investigators also believe the dog was restrained prior to the attack, but managed to break free.
 Police are withholding the boy's name pending notification of family.
 Notably, police arrested a man for armed robbery at the same residence last October.